When is the Wimbledon 2018 final?

 After a fortnight of fierce competition on the courts at Wimbledon, the tournament’s top male and female players will go head-to-head in finals in a bid to be crowned the winner of the 2018 Championships.

-This year’s finals will take place on the last weekend of the tournament, with American six-time winner Serena Williams and German 2016 finalist Angelique Kerber battling it out on Saturday 14th, before two of Rafael Nadal, Novak Djokovic, Kevin Anderson and John Isner take to the court on Sunday 15th July, the same day as the World Cup final.
+This year’s finals will take place on the last weekend of the tournament, with American six-time winner Serena Williams and German 2016 finalist Angelique Kerber battling it out on Saturday 14th, before Rafael Nadal or Novak Djokovic plays Kevin Anderson on Sunday 15th July, the same day as the World Cup final.

 - Wimbledon tennis 2018 live TV coverage: how to watch this year’s Championships